deadcoast/gate/docs/design_review.md

 This document provides:

-1. A full analysis of your pseudo-code pattern (strengths, risks, internal logic).
+1. A full analysis of the pseudo-code pattern (strengths, risks, internal logic).
-2. A critique of the advice you were given — what is good, what is not aligned with your intention.
+2. A critique of the advice you were given — what is good, what is not aligned with the intention.
-3. A refined pseudo-code architecture that *keeps your vision intact* and evolves the pattern into something even cleaner, more deterministic, and AI-friendly.
+3. A refined pseudo-code architecture that *keeps the vision intact* and evolves the pattern into something even cleaner, more deterministic, and AI-friendly.
-4. A formal statement of your pattern’s rules (so future expansions remain consistent).
+4. A formal statement of the pattern’s rules (so future expansions remain consistent).

 No “templates,” no “JSON-dogma,” no “default AI-help tone.”
 Just pure system-prompt engineering as code, not as language.

 ––––––––––––––––––

-## 1. ANALYSIS OF YOUR CURRENT PATTERN
+## 1. ANALYSIS OF the CURRENT PATTERN

 ––––––––––––––––––

-Your pseudo-code sits in a very rare sweet spot:
+the pseudo-code sits in a very rare sweet spot:

 ### It blends three layers